 The principal of a trust is essentially the property in the trust.
 This is what will generate and create income.
 Finally, the beneficiaries are listed and named by the grantor as the people who will receive the income from the trust.
 The beneficiaries can be anyone the grantor wants.

 Because trusts are so complex, there are four different types of them.
 They are:

 Living trusts are established during the lifetime of the person setting the trust up, or grantor.
 The major difficulty with living trusts is the grantor’s failure to actually go through and fund the trust.
 If it is not funded, then the trust is invalid and does not exist.
 A trust is irrevocable if the grantor cannot take it back after the trust has been set up.
 A major reason why people set up an irrevocable trust is to give away the property or funds in a trust for good and clear it from their estate.

 Revocable trusts are just the opposite of that.
 These trusts can be taken back or altered.
 The benefit of these trusts is that they allow the grantor to choose a trustee, but to still have control over the funds and/or property of the trust.

 Finally, there are testamentary trusts, which are effective at the death of the grantor.
 Trusts can be extremely complex, and navigating through the law related to them is just as complex.
 It is strongly suggested to use an estate planning attorney when dealing with trusts.

-The North Dakota probate attorneys at O’Keeffe O’Brien Lyson Foss are experienced attorneys who will guide you through the estate planning process and make sure you have your affairs exactly how you want them.
+The North Dakota probate attorneys at O’Keeffe O’Brien Lyson Attorneys are experienced attorneys who will guide you through the estate planning process and make sure you have your affairs exactly how you want them.
 Stephen Welle is an experienced wills and trusts attorney and will help you understand wills and trusts as well as an attorney does.
 Call 701-235-8000 or 877-235-8002 today.